VertebrateResequencing/wr/.docs/dep-granularity/phases/phase1.md

 - This phase leaves the whole tree green.
 The mid-delivery window in which the `jobqueue` suite is not green opens in phase 2 and closes in phase 4; see those files.

+## Phase 1 outcome (2026-08-26)

+Implemented and reviewed; `make lint` 0 issues, `go vet` clean, `queue` package green including `-race` x5, and `make test` **424 passed - 9 skipped - 29 packages** (baseline 421 plus the three new test functions).

+The reviewer mutation-proved the three guarantees that matter: restoring `lockExistingItem` breaks four of the five B1 tests (so "a dependency key need not name an item" is pinned), restoring `itemHasDeps`' existence proxy breaks B2 test 2 with exactly the failure B2 predicts, and restoring `pruneDependants`' guard breaks B2 tests 3 and 4 independently.
+B2 test 1 is provably untouched: five diff hunks, all pure insertions, zero deleted lines.

+Two judgement calls upheld. `cleanorder -min-diff` puts `SatisfyDependency` at `queue.go:310`, an odd home for an exported method, but the readable alternative reshuffles 278 lines of unrelated declarations - the odd placement is the price of `-min-diff`.
+And `itemHasDeps` keeping a receiver it no longer uses is *middle man* under code-smells, but both the spec and the phase file name that function as the site that changes, so inlining it would be a divergence.

+### Follow-ups recorded, not done

+- **`delete(queue.dependants, key)` (`queue/queue.go:1719`) is untested by
+  anything.** Deleting that line leaves the whole `queue` package green.
+It is what stops a satisfied group key's waiter entry lingering in `queue.dependants`.
+  Pre-existing and untouched by this phase; B1 test 5 is the natural home, and closing it costs three lines (`HasDependents(depG1)` false after the two satisfies).
+- `promoteDependants`' `dep.state == ItemStateDependent` check is redundant with
+  `Item.resolveDependency`'s own state guard (`queue/item.go:277`).
+- The destroyed-queue enumeration remains non-exhaustive: `AddMany`, `ChangeKey`, `Suspend`, `Resume` and `HasDependents` all return `ErrQueueClosed` and are not asserted there.
+Pre-existing.
+- `TestQueueChangeKeyLeavesItemlessDependency` keys its dependant `key2`
+  (`"key_2"`) while the rename target is `keyG2` (`"key2"`) - no collision, easy to
+  misread.